Last updated on May 21, 2025

 #7.
 Drossforge Bridge

 The Rakdos colors are aggressive and fast.
-Drossforge Bridge enters tapped which will slow you down, but having the right mana might be worth it.
-If you can play this land on turn one, you can play cards like Annihilating Glare or Shrapnel Blast.
+Drossforge Bridge enters tapped which slows you down, but to have the correct mana is worth it.
+You can capitalize on an artifact land like this by sacrificing the artifact with cards like Annihilating Glare or Shrapnel Blast.

 #6.
 Rustvale Bridge

-If you want to have a more aggressive artifact deck, I suggest going Boros colors.
-Red and white colors have decent support for artifacts with cards like Patchwork Automaton or Sokenzan Smelter.
-Both cards can also benefit from the playing or sacrificing of Rustvale Bridge, which gives you even more value from your lands.
+If you want to have a more aggressive artifact deck, I suggest you go with Boros colors.
+Red and white colors have decent support for artifacts with cards like Puresteel Paladin, Digsite Engineer, or Sokenzan Smelter.
+These cards can also benefit from the playing or sacrificing of Rustvale Bridge, which gives you even more value from your lands.

 #5.
 Cascading Cataracts

 Cascading Cataracts doesn’t ETB tapped, and that’s valuable.
-The reason you’re going to roster it is if you need mana fixing for most likely 5-color decks.
+The reason you roster it is if you need mana fixing for a 5-color commander.
 You don’t gain any mana advantage, but you can get the five colors you need no matter the lands you draw.

 #4.
 Silverbluff Bridge